maintenance

 2. Wipe away any loosened residue

-3. The screen should look clean and uniform
+3. Should look clean and uniform when done

 Post-Cleaning Verification